 Sometimes brides ask for me to incorporate certain colors into their bouquets.
 I'm not a real fan of dying flowers to an "unnatural" color, so I typically ask if they would like me to incorporate the color in the form of decorative wire or ribbon.

-Bullion wire ad a delightfully colorful look without being too much "in your face".
+Bullion wire adds a delightfully colorful look without being too much "in your face".
 The slender wire has a crinkled texture and looks great wound around bouquet handles, wrapped around leaves and used as loops in the grasses of the bouquet.
 This small spool has plenty of extra for coordinating matching corsages and boutonnieres as well.

 For a subtle look, I wrapped teal bullion wire around the blade of steel grass and taped it into a loop using floral tape.